Dental Sealants Carrollton

 While both children and adults can receive dental sealants, they are often most beneficial to younger patients, especially those who are at least 6 years of age.
 The reason is that permanent molars tend to erupt around this time and the sooner you apply sealants, the greater the benefit.

-By agreeing to better protect your child’s molars from the moment they erupt will ensure these often hard-to-reach teeth remain cavity-free from the very beginning.
+Attempting to better protect your child’s molars from the moment they erupt will ensure these often hard-to-reach teeth remain cavity-free from the very beginning.
 Not only will this save you time and money in the long run, but it will set them up for a positive pathway to better oral health.